0xLamb144/Fledgling-Three-Project/README.md

 }

-console.log(newObject.name) // only use (.notation) these values should allways ebe incapaulated.
+console.log(newObject.name) // only use (.notation) these values should allways be incapaulated